openscenegraph/OpenSceneGraph/README.txt

 from http://www.cmake.org, version 2.4.6 or later.

-Under unices (i.e. Linux, IRIX, Solaris, Free-BSD, HP-Ux, AIX, OSX) use the cmake or ccmake commandline utils:
+Under unices (i.e. Linux, IRIX, Solaris, Free-BSD, HP-Ux, AIX, OSX) use the cmake or ccmake commandline utils or use the included simple (one line) configure script that'll run cmake for you:

   cd OpenSceneGraph
   ./configure